fadul97/joj_engine/README.md

 # Joj - Jogue o jogo

-## Game Engine para aprender e se divertir
+## Game Engine to learn and have fun

-Versão: 0.0.0
+Version: 0.0.0

-### Descrição
+### Description

-Por enquanto, apenas um simples README.
+For now, just a simple README.
-Irei adicionando mais informações.
+I'll add more information.

 ### TODO